Tips for Contest Entries – Part 1

 Minx front closeAre the skeletons on the base scenery or characters?
 One contest might allow this in single figure, another might require it to be entered in diorama.

 People are sometimes confused about which category to enter in the MSP Open at ReaperCon.
 The following includes some guidelines to consider when choosing your category.
-If the team judging your piece feels it is likely that would receive a higher level award if your entry is shifted to another category, they will shift it.
-(If you already have entries in the other category, they will not shift it.)
-You can see the entries from previous years by category and how they placed by looking through the galleries in the Painting Contest dropdown menu on the ReaperCon site.
+If the team judging your piece feels it is likely that would receive a higher level award if your entry was transferred to another category, they will transfer it.
+(If you already have entries in the other category, the entry will be kept in the original category.)

-Ordinance: Workmanship and painting skill are weighted fairly equally here.
+Workmanship and painting skill are weighted fairly equally here.
 Weathering and evoking the appropriate environment for the vehicle are helpful to demonstrate these.
 Any figures that may be present are considered in the same way that as scenic items would be on a figure’s base in another category.
 The focus is on the painting, staging, and presentation of the vehicle itself.

 Basing Guidelines